KA-ROM/op-rollup-deployment/README.md

     `terraform plan`

     Order matters.
 First `init` with the state backend config commented out at `deployment/terraform/main.tf`.
     After, `apply` the backend-state module.
 Then migrate the state to the backend (CLI prompts will walk you through it).
-You can apply the rest as normal.
+You can apply the rest as normal!

 1. **Authenticate with GCP and Get GKE Cluster Credentials:**